jimbojw/karmarank/content/11-exit.md

 The strongest argument for leaving isn't always money.
 It's **Reputation Hygiene**.

-Inside your current company, you carry the weight of negative valence status-weighted stories ascribed to you (deserved or not).
+Inside your current company, you carry the weight of negative valence Status-Weighted Stories ascribed to you (deserved or not).
 The awkward interaction with that Product Manager?
 It's still in the air.
 Your "file" contains legacy baggage.

 When you interview at a new company, you get a **Clean Slate**.